• Skip to primary navigation

 The story began 100 years ago on 20th September 1916, when Hubert Scott-Paine incorporated the Supermarine Aviation Company Ltd. in Southampton.
 Scotty’s passion was flying boats and in 1917 a new draughtsman was taken on: Reginald Joseph Mitchell, who of course went on to achieve immortality as the creator of the Spitfire.

 Although Supermarine developed world beating flying boats, winning the coveted Schneider Trophy, Scotty’s new passion was for fast motor boats.
 Later in wartime, these boats became known as the “Spitfires of the Sea”.
-Built of strong but lightweight construction, powered by huge engines, the MTBs, MGBs, MASBs and HSLs raced through high seas at speeds up to 45 knots.
+Built of strong but lightweight construction, powered by huge engines, the MTBs, MGBs, MA/SBs and HSLs raced through high seas at speeds often in excess of 40 knots.

 Built by the British Power Boat Company Ltd., MASB 22 was part of the same batch ordered by the Admiralty in 1940

 In this restoration, to save a unique MASB is to save a piece of British engineering history.
-During research of this period in the 1920s & 30s, iconic names regularly appear; just as Henry Royce went ahead with his Merlin engine under the enterprising title of PV-12 (private venture/12 cylinders) so Scott-Paine similarly set about spending his own money on a new gunboat identified as PV-70 (private venture-70 ft).
+During research of this period in the 1920s & 30s, iconic names regularly appear.
+Just as Henry Royce went ahead with his Merlin engine under the enterprising title of PV-12 (private venture/12 cylinders) so Scott-Paine similarly set about spending his own money on a new gunboat identified as PV-70 (private venture/70 feet).

 What followed was the building of MTBs (Motor Torpedo Boats), MGBs (Motor Gunboats) and MASBs which were fitted with the latest ASDIC equipment for protection of estuaries and coastal waters.
 As the RAF became interested in Air-Sea Rescue boats, they sent Aircraftsman T.E.
 Shaw to work on development; better known as Lawrence of Arabia.